 There are numerous problems asserted with the relays.
 The different problems asserted with the relays are:

-The capacitive components used in the different relay loads causes the capacitive noise in relays.
-The capacitive noise can be remove in the relay with the help of the proper solution.
-Different manufacturers of the relays use different approaches to reduce the capacitive noise for the better operation of the relays.
+- The capacitive components used in the different relay loads cause the capacitive noise in relays.
+The capacitive noise can be removed in the relay with the help of the proper solution.
+Different manufacturers of the relays use different approaches to reduce the capacitive noise for better operation of the relays.

-The diode circuit is use in the relays to overcome the issue of the leakage current and the directional flow in a relay.
+- The diode circuit is used in the relays to overcome the issue of the leakage current and the directional flow in a relay.

-The RC circuit is use in the relays for the solution of the high frequency suppression and the transient in the relays.
-The interference in the relay is observe with the RC circuit use in the relays design.
+- The RC circuit is used in the relays for the solution of the high-frequency suppression and the transient in the relays.
+The interference in the relay is observed with the RC circuit used in the design of the relay.

-A LED helps to indicate the status of the relay.
+- A LED helps to indicate the status of the relay.
 The LED used for the indication of the relay is not a proper status indicator as it gives the wrong results in different conditions.
 The 100% status indication is available in the relays.
-The different current hysteresis are use in the manufacturing of the relays.
+The different current hysteresis is used in the manufacturing of the relays.

-The operating form of the electromagnetic relay is the electromagnet use in the structure of the relay.
+- The operating form of the electromagnetic relay is the electromagnet used in the structure of the relay.
 The electromagnet connects and disconnects the contacts of the relays for the switching purpose.
 The coil in the electromagnetic relay activates and deactivates with the help of electromagnetic.
-It is also the main component in the relay.
+It is also the main component of the relay.

-The dc and the ac relays works on the same principle as followed by the electromagnetic relay.
-The only difference is the components use in the relays and the load connected with the relay.
-Freewheeling diode is use in dc relays for the activation of the coils while the ac relays use the laminated cores for the prevention of the eddy current losses.
+- The dc and the ac relays work on the same principle as followed by the electromagnetic relay.
+The only difference is the components used in the relays and the load connected with the relay.
+The freewheeling diode is used in dc relays for the activation of the coils while the ac relays use the laminated cores for the prevention of eddy current losses.

 Induction Type Relays:

-Induction type relays are use in the ac systems for protective-relaying purposes.
-These relays are basically the protective relays.
-The moving conductor is use in such relays.
+- Induction-type relays are used in the ac systems for protective-relaying purposes.
+These relays are basically protective relays.
+The moving conductor is used in such relays.
 The electromagnetic fluxes are not desirable in such relays.

 Magnetic Latching Relays:

-The components used in the solid states relays are the solid state relays.
-The solid state relays are the relays which operate without the movement of the components in the relay.
-The solid state relays are further classified into other types based on their operating forms.
-The other types include the reed relay coupled SSR, photo coupled SSR and transformer coupled SSR.
-Each category have its own operating principle that follows the working of the relay.
+- The components used in the solid state relays are the solid state relays.
+Solid-state relays are the relays that operate without the movement of the components in the relay.
+The solid-state relays are further classified into other types based on their operating forms.
+The other types include the reed relay coupled SSR, photo-coupled SSR, and transformer-coupled SSR.
+Each category has its own operating principle that follows the working of the relay